honza/honza.github.com/_blog/posts/2013-05-09-software-engineering-interviews.rst

 We’ve all been there.
 You come to the office for an interview, spend a few minutes talking about the job and you, and then the inevitable hits: programming puzzles and quizzes.
-You are asked to solve non-sensical, irrelevant, theoretical problems on the spot while the interviewer waits.
+You are asked to solve nonsensical, irrelevant, theoretical problems on the spot while the interviewer waits.
 These problems in no way represent the actual work for which you’re interviewing.

-How do you detect a palindrom?
+How do you detect a palindrome?
 What is the worst-case performance of the quicksort algorithm?
 How do you find depth of a binary tree?
 These are all utter nonsense.
-If your cutting-edge application needs to detect palindroms, I’m pretty sure you have bigger problems than you think.
+If your cutting-edge application needs to detect palindromes, I’m pretty sure you have bigger problems than you think.
 All of these can be easily solved after a few minutes of research on the Internet.